 Action is taken by the NPAC Personnel to create an NPA-NXX for a specified service provider.

-The NPAC SMS sends an M-CREATE request to itself in order to create a local serviceProvNPA-NXX object.
+The NPAC SMS sends a local request to itself in order to create a local serviceProvNPA-NXX object.

-The NPAC SMS receives the M-CREATE response indicating whether the serviceProvNPA-NXX object was created successfully.

 If the serviceProvNPA-NXX object was created, the NPAC SMS sends an M-CREATE request to all Local SMS(s) accepting downloads for the NPA-NXX for the serviceProvNPA-NXX object.

 The Local SMS(s) respond by sending an M-CREATE response indicating whether the serviceProvNPA-NXX object was created successfully.